openstack-archive/sahara-image-elements/diskimage-create/README.rst

 .. sourcecode:: bash

-  DIB_IMAGE_SIZE=40 tox -e venv -- sahara-image-create -i centos
+  DIB_IMAGE_SIZE=40 tox -e venv -- sahara-image-create -i centos7

 For all other images parameter DIB_IMAGE_SIZE will be unset.